Dushess0/V_Assistant/README.md

 ![Screenshot](screenshot2.png)

-3) Draw widget that allows you to draw on the other windows
+3) Draw widget that allows you to draw on the other windows (Alt + D to clean, Alt+Q for palette, Alt+E switch on/off Alt+A ereaser)

 ![Screenshot](screenshot3.png)